substack/camelize/README.md

 ## Running the tests

-You can run tests with the following command:
+You can run Mocha tests with the following command:

 ```
 npm run test